Olathe, KS takes its community engagement to the next level with a civic engagement platform

 Olathe’s governing body had a desire to be as transparent as possible, but they were unable to do so because of a broken document management system that was tied to the city’s under-structured and managed website.
 The former agenda creation and management system was inefficient with no form of checks and balances.
 Instead—before each city council or planning commission meeting—the city clerk had the burden of manually building agendas based on an unspecified number of emails.

 The City of Olathe wanted to offer services in a user-focused, customer-friendly format; however, most of the city’s services were completed via online PDFs that required a member of city staff to place a call, send an email, or request an in-person visit to city hall to submit supporting documentation.
-The onset of COVID-19 essentially forced Meyer and team to rethink the city’s approach to service fulfillment.
+The onset of COVID-19 essentially forced Digital Programs Manager Scott Meyer and the Digital Programs team to rethink the city’s approach to service fulfillment.

 Olathe, KS has been able to better deliver information to its subscribers and integrate technology since implementing Granicus’s Civic Engagement Platform, including govMeetings, govAccess, govDelivery and govService.